 5. Cooling Solution

 A thermal paste is only part of a cooling solution for your CPU or GPU.
-The other parts of a cooling solution include cooling fans, heatsinks, or water cooling.
+A cooling solution’s other parts include fans, heatsinks, or water cooling.
 Laptop users require heat transfer paste and thermal pads to ensure efficient heat dissipation.

 Top 3 Recommended Thermal Paste to Buy